 DAY 4: PLITVICE LAKES NATIONAL PARK

-Plitvice Lakes National Park is the most famous and most visited national park in the country, also recognised by UNESCO.
+Plitvice Lakes National Park is the most famous and most visited of all the national parks of Croatia, also recognised by UNESCO.
 After breakfast we will wander the wooden paths and bridges that run between 16 emerald lakes and a series of waterfalls that connect them.
 The lakes of course are the main drag, but it’s also worth exploring the surrounding beech and pine forests which are full of wildlife and offer some quiet spots away from the crowds.
 To rest our legs, we will take a panoramic boat trip and train ride back to the starting point.
 Return to the Korana village for an optional swim before dinner.
 Accommodation in Plitvice Lakes National Park.

 Walking: 4-5 h; easy

 Breakfast.
 End of the 5-day itinerary.
 Transfers to Zagreb or Rijeka airport at any time of the day.
 The rest of the group continues their holiday with several options that include river, walking, cycling or beach excursions.
 If you prefer you can also relax by the river and regenerate before the rest of the trip.
 Dinner and accommodation in Plitvice Lakes National Park.

 DAY 6: PAKLENICA NATIONAL PARK